 Vintage shoes from thrift stores can be found at a great deal, but they often come with dirt, grime, and wear from previous owners.
 While some may think it’s not worth the effort to clean them, with the right techniques and materials, you can restore your second hand shoes to their former glory.

-Here are some tips for how to clean thrift store shoes.
+Here are some tips for how to clean used shoes from thrift stores.

-When washing used shoes, the insoles need to be the main focus, as these harbor many germs.
+When washing used shoes that you purchased at a thrift store, the insoles need to be the main focus, as these harbor many germs.
 The best way to clean them is to remove them from the shoes and wash them separately in hot water with detergent.
 Then, rinse them thoroughly and let them air dry before putting them back in the shoes.

 It is important to pay attention to the inner soles of your first when cleaning shoes.
 Among the supplies you’ll need are a bowl, hot water, dish soap or liquid detergent, and a soft-bristled brush or toothbrush.

-After removing the insoles, soak them in a water and soap mixture for around five minutes.
-After rinsing, squeeze excess soap out with cold running water.
+After removing the insoles from the sinside of your shoes, soak them in a water and soap mixture for around five minutes.
+After rinsing, remove excess soap with cold running water.
 After that, gently scrub the stains off with your brush.
 Don’t forget to tackle the toe areas.